arabirov/PythonBot/README.md

 - <b>/whoami</b> - allows to add user to DB;

 ## Text
-Bot can answer to "Hi" and "Bye" message.
+Bot can answer to "Hi" and "Bye" messages.
 Any other words can also be handled.